robocup-junior/rcj-soccersim/docs/docs/qualification.md

 does not work.

-**Note:** This qualification process is for RCJ Soccer Simulation League only!
+**Note:** This qualification process is for RCJ Soccer Simulation Challenge only!
 It does not apply to *RCJ Soccer Lightweight League* or *RCJ Soccer Open League*!
 Please follow the official channels for qualification information on *Lightweight League* and *Open League*.